 This section is about the process of driving a car safely and confidently from point ‘A’ to point ‘B’ rather than the driving tests aspects.

 First of all, you will need to think a little differently than you would have done at school, college or university.
 Driving a car calls for alertness at all times, as the slightest lack of paying attention could result in an incident.
 Your previous educational experiences would not have had this element of risk.

 When you get distracted at your computer or desk, there is no danger.
 Get distracted whilst driving, and you would be in trouble.
 Using a mobile phone is an obvious distraction, but there are many more.

-Make passing your driving test first time a reality not a dream.
+Make passing your driving test the first time a reality, not a dream.

 The cockpit drill is the first step you take before moving off.
 These checks are carried out for the safety of yourself, your passengers and other road users.

 - all doors are properly closed, and the hand brake is on